kgrid/kgrid-site/docs/tutorial/ko/overview.md

 ### Metadata

-In the packaged object metadata is kept in two `json` files, one for the object as a whole, and the other for each implementatio(KOs can have multiple implementations, **BUT JUST DON'T!** That's a packaging thing, so see [Organizing your code]() and [Packaging and publishing]() )
+In the packaged object metadata is kept in two `json` files, one for the object as a whole, and the other for each implementation(KOs can have multiple implementations, **BUT JUST DON'T!** )

 Metadata at the top level includes an identifier, minimal description data, and required knowledge object properties from the [Knowledge Object Information Ontology (KOIO)](koio)